Skip to main content

 00:39:17:22 – 00:39:48:19

-So hopefully that makes sense to whoever else asked us the questions.
-Yes.
-And so then another question would be they came in.
-How do I convince leadership in the suite C-suite that this is a priority?
 Yeah, and I can start us off there.
-So I went through this cycle of excellence, all of the fantastic business impacts that organizations experience when they have that learning culture.
+Hen went through this cycle of excellence, all of the fantastic business impacts that organizations experience when they have that learning culture.

 00:39:49:00 – 00:40:31:24

-So stats are always convincing and compelling for the C-suite and leadership.
+Stats are always convincing and compelling for the C-suite and leadership.
 And then I would also say really crafting a strong case for change.
-So as we did at the beginning of this session, really painting a nice picture of the current times that we’re in and setting that case for urgency and change.
+So, as we did at the beginning of this session, really painting a nice picture of the current times that we’re in and setting that case for urgency and change.
 And I think also, you know, making the tie in clearer between having a learning mindset and how that helps employees really navigate changes in their role and navigate the changing landscape.

 00:40:32:01 – 00:41:01:23